Kareneveve/MIFO/README.md

-# MIFO:Learning and Synthesizing Multiple Instance Semantics from One Image
+# MIFO: Learning and Synthesizing Multi-Instance from One Image

 ## Abstract 🧐

-This paper propose a method for precise learning and synthesizing multi-instance semantics from a single image.
-Specifically, during the semantic learning stage, we propose a penalty-based attention optimization to disentangle similar semantics.
-During the semantic synthesis stage, we introduce box control in attention layers to mitigate semantic leakage.
-Experimental results show that, our method achieves disentangled and high-quality semantic learning and synthesis, excellently balancing editability and instance-consistency.
+This paper proposes a method for precise learning and synthesizing multi-instance semantics from a single image.
+The difficulty of this problem lies in the limited training data, and it becomes even more challenging when the instances to be learned have similar semantics or appearance.
+To address this, we propose a penalty-based attention optimization to disentangle similar semantics during the learning stage.
+Then, in the synthesis, we introduce and optimize box control in attention layers to further mitigate semantic leakage while precisely controlling the output layout.
+Experimental results demonstrate that our method achieves disentangled and high-quality semantic learning and synthesis, strikingly balancing editability and instance consistency.
 Our method remains robust when dealing with semantically or visually similar instances or rare-seen objects.

 ## Installation 🤗